 One of my all-time favorite desserts is pecan pie.
-It’s been a staple in my baking for many years.
-I’m always thinking of new ways to make it, with additional flavors or some other twist.
-These Pecan Hand Pies are one of my favorite twists on the classic.
+It’s been a staple in my baking for many years, but I’m always thinking of new ways to make it, with additional flavors or some other twist.
+And these Pecan Hand Pies are one of my favorite twists on the classic.

 These little pies turn pecan pie into a grab-and-eat treat.
 There’s no slicing and serving.
 Just pick up one of these and enjoy!

 The filling is a little different than traditional pecan pie.
 It’s less gooey with the absence of corn syrup.
-Instead, it’s a simple mixture of butter, brown sugar, vanilla, and pecans that I think works better in for these pies.
-You’ll still get the great flavor of a sweet pecan filling that you love.
+Instead, it’s a simple mixture of butter, brown sugar, vanilla, and pecans that I think works better for filling these pies.
+Despite the differences, you’ll still get the great flavor of a sweet pecan filling that you love.

 These Pecan Hand Pies are a great alternative to traditional pecan pie, especially for those of you who don’t like to use corn syrup or don’t have easy access to it.
 Plus, they’re just the kind of individual treats that add a perfect grab-and-eat option to dessert time!